davidhozic/discord-advertisement-framework/docs/thesis/discord.rst

 It is a 64-bit integer that is generated when the object is created and cannot be altered or reassigned.
 The term "snowflake" refers to the unique and individual nature of the ID, similar to how no two snowflakes are exactly alike.

-The Discord Snowflake ID system was implemented to solve the problem of assigning unique IDs to objects in a distributed system.
-In the past, Discord had used timestamps to generate IDs, but this caused problems when multiple objects were created at the same time, resulting in non-unique IDs.
-The Snowflake ID system avoids this problem by using a combination of a timestamp, a worker ID, and a sequence number to generate a unique ID.

-One of the benefits of the Snowflake ID system is that it allows Discord to easily track the creation and deletion of objects.
-The timestamp component of the ID allows Discord to determine when an object was created, and the sequence number allows them to determine the order in which objects were created.
-This can be useful for things like auditing or tracking user activity.

-In addition to being unique, Discord Snowflake IDs are also very large.
-With 64 bits of information, there are over 18 quintillion possible Snowflake IDs, meaning it is extremely unlikely that two objects will have the same ID.
-This makes Snowflake IDs a reliable and secure way to identify and track objects within Discord.

-While most users will not need to worry about Snowflake IDs, they can be useful for developers who are working with the Discord API.
-The API provides various methods for retrieving and manipulating objects based on their Snowflake ID, allowing developers to create custom bots and integrations that can interact with Discord in a variety of ways.

-Overall, the Discord Snowflake ID system is an important and integral part of how Discord operates.
-It allows Discord to uniquely identify and track objects within the platform, ensuring that everything runs smoothly and efficiently.

 .. raw:: latex

     \newpage